Murder By Death

 Nuits de Rêve

 Nothing to do with Canadian second-division hard rock crew Moxy, Moxy Früvous have been known to say that they picked the name because it was neither memorable, nor meant anything, which is quite admirable in itself.
 Forming in 1989, partially as an a capella political outfit, they broke through at around the same time as Barenaked Ladies, while being considerably less irritating.
-1995's Wood was their second album, largely falling (loosely) into the folk area, the band's massed vocal arrangements bearing comparison with CSN&Y. Better tracks include opener Down From Above, Horseshoes, the jokey, banjo-fuelled The Present Tense Tureen and the very Gallic Nuits De Rêve, but nothing here offends in the way of some of their wackier countrymen.
+1995's Wood was their second album, largely falling (loosely) into the folk area, their massed vocal arrangements bearing comparison with CSN&Y. Better tracks include opener Down From Above, Horseshoes, the jokey, banjo-fuelled The Present Tense Tureen and the very Gallic Nuits De Rêve, but nothing here offends in the way of some of their wackier countrymen.

 David Matheson plays Mellotron on Sad Today, with a full, solo flute arrangement at the end of the track, closing the album 'proper', before ridiculous bonus track Organ Grinder.
 All in all, a very listenable album, providing you're not allergic to acoustic guitars and on/off acerbic lyrics, with one nice Mellotron track, or rather, section.